-Many of today’s ethical, legal, and social issues pertaining robotics are not specific to a particular country, culture, or social groups.
-But the discussion of ethics surrounding the design, deployment, and use of robots today remain limited by international, cultural and disciplinary boundaries.
+Many of today’s ethical, legal, and social issues pertaining robotics and AI are not specific to a particular country, culture, or social groups.
+But the discussion of ethics surrounding the design, deployment, and use of robots and AI today remain limited by international, cultural and disciplinary boundaries.

-Just like how the web has allowed us to produce and maintain contents of Wikipedia and software designs of Linux by means of mass collaboration, ORi is experimenting with the idea that roboethics discussions and robot designs can benefit from the power of mass collaboration as well.
-By creating a web space where policy makers, engineers/designers, and users and other stakeholders of the technology can freely share and access roboethics related contents, we hope to accelerate roboethics discussions and inform robot designs.
+Just like how the web has allowed us to produce and maintain contents of Wikipedia and software designs of Linux by means of mass collaboration, ORI is experimenting with the idea that roboethics/AI ethics discussions and robot/AI designs can benefit from the power of mass collaboration as well.
+By creating a web space where policy makers, engineers/designers, and users and other stakeholders of the technology can freely share and access roboethics/AI ethics related contents, we hope to accelerate roboethics and AI ethics discussions and inform robot/AI designs.

 We first presented our idea at the We Robot 2012 conference: